 What Should My Strategy Look Like?

-So how do you include customers in your strategy?
+So how do you incorporate customer satisfaction into your strategy?

 This is HubSpot’s Flywheel.